Non-local slicing approaches for NNLO QCD in MCFM: Non-local slicing methods

 This is the form in which we have implemented the factorization formula, taking the explicit form for the functions $I_{q/ i}$ and $F$ from Ref.~\cite{Gehrmann:2014yya}.
 Since all the formula are explicitly given in a machine readable format this gives the simplest implementation method.
 An alternative approach would be to use Ref.~\cite{Billis:2019vxg} where a number of useful results are collected.
 Ref.~\cite{Billis:2019vxg} has the ambition to be more complete, since it also gives results which are relevant at N$^3$LO, but for our purposes, i.e. NNLO, it is less useful since for some of the needed components it refers to other papers.
 We have checked that a full NNLO implementation based on Ref.~\cite{Billis:2019vxg} and papers referenced therein gives the same result as in Ref.~\cite{Gehrmann:2014yya}.

-Power corrections for the NLO inclusive cross section of Drell-Yan processes have been calculated up to fourth order in a transverse-momentum cut in Ref.~\cite{Cieri:2019tfv}, and up to second order for the NNLO $qg$-initiated channel in Ref.~\cite{Oleari:2020wvt}.
-Therefore a full suite of power corrections at NNLO is not available, even for the simplest processes.
+The $q_T$ spectrum for color singlet production including the complete $q_T^2/Q^2$ power corrections at $O(\alpha_s)$, has been presented in ref.~\cite{Ebert:2018gsn}.
+Power corrections for the NLO inclusive cross section of Drell-Yan processes have been calculated up to fourth order in a transverse-momentum cut in Ref.~\cite{Cieri:2019tfv}, and up to second order for the NNLO $qg$-initiated channel in Ref.~\cite{Oleari:2020wvt}.Therefore a full suite of power corrections at NNLO is not available, even for the simplest processes.